batistondeoliveira/social-events-network/README.md

 **2nd Part:** After the 1st part, run the instruction `npm start` inside the react_app folder.

+**3rd Part:** To run the system you need a database called `social_event_network`.
+There are 2 ways to create the database.
+    - The first way is to create the database in mysql with the name `social_event_network` and then execute the command `vendor/bin/doctrine orm:schema-tool:update --force` inside the project's root folder that it will create all the necessary tables.

+    - The second way is to run the `script.sql` inside the Scripts folder and the script will create the database and the necessary tables.

 List of third-party libraries
 -----------------------------